DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - note that many OSs store files in clusters, which are groups of sectors (the smallest storage unit on a hard disk drive)
     - if media includes any type of private and sensitive data, it is important to eliminate data remanence
     - note that some OSs fill slack space with data from memory, which is why personnel should never process classified data on unclassified systems
+    - Remnant data is data that is left after attempts have been made to remove or erase it. itis also referred to as residual data.

 - 2.4.7 Data destruction
   - Destroy sensitive data when it is no longer needed